 Abstract.
-Nowadays, human chat service agents are frequently replaced by conversation software agents, designed to communicate with humans by means of natural language, often based on Artificial Intelligence, namely Natural Language Processing (NLP) and Machine Learning (ML).
-This work will begin by identifying and annotating dialogue sets, written in Portuguese.
-It consists of researching and implementing a solution with the objective of aiding communication between participants, suggesting appropriate responses, thus anticipating their interventions.
-This guidance can be supported by the history of interactions, where information is extracted and frequent dialog flows are discovered, allowing a representation of them to guide humans.
-The approach will be divided into three components: Extraction to process dialogues and use the information to describe interactions; Representation for the discovery of the most frequent dialogue flows, represented by graphs of interaction; Guidance to guide the agent during a new dialogue.
+Nowadays, human agents are often replaced by conversational software agents, designed to communicate with humans through natural language, often based on Artificial Intelligence, namely Natural Language Processing (NLP) and Machine Learning (ML).
+This work will have as one of the main goals the improvement of communication between customers and human agents in a call-center to make this work more efficient or, not only in call-centers but in a common conversation between actors, suggesting appropriate responses, thus anticipating their interventions.
+You will start by identifying and annotating sets of dialogues, written in Portuguese.
+The guidance given can be supported by a history of interactions, where information is extracted and frequent dialog flows are discovered, allowing a representation of them to guide humans.
+The approach will be divided into three components: the Extraction component to process dialogues and use the information to describe interactions; the Representation component to discover the most frequent dialogue flows, represented by interaction graphs; and the Guidance component to guide the agent during a new dialogue.